approov/web-quickstart-fingerprintjs-javascript/README.md

 // function fetchHello() {...}
 ```

-So, the amount of changes made are minimal and are mostly related with replacing the `Recaptcha-Token` header with the `Apptoov-Token` header that has embedded the FingerprintJS result.
+Note that the switch from the FingerprintJS flow to the Approov flow requires only minor changes to the handling of the FingerprintJS data result.
+We would expect the same small changes to be required in your website at each point you construct requests that include a FingerprintJS token.
+Depending on how your API calls are constructed, you may be able to isolate the changes to a single point.

-Before you can run the code it's necessary to obtain the values for the placeholders, and you will learn how to in the next section.
+Before you can run the code it's necessary to obtain the values for the placeholders, and you will learn how to do that in the next section.

 [TOC](#toc-table-of-contents)